Overflow Taps— Making a Difference One Pint at a Time

 Two banks had issues with the charity proposition and were unsure about the craft beer scene in Lynden.
 So Jesse and his partners got creative.

-Overflow Taps was successfully in raising the funds they needed through crowdfunding and family to open their dream tap house.
+Overflow Taps was successful in raising the funds they needed through crowdfunding and family to open their dream tap house.

 Overflow Taps sought guidance from the SBDC to help assist them in developing financial projections and cash flows.
 Since Overflow Taps is unlike any other business in Lynden, the SBDC helped collect census data to be able to project the future sales of this business.